aewshopping/ssg-deploy-test/src/posts/reviews/2022-06-24-review-making_history.md

 For example he doesn’t try to address why the historians covered came to have such an influence; why it was this particular set that have become the “storytellers who have shaped our past”.
 Instead we are simply told that historian X was born in the year dot, wrote book Y - and everyone read it.

 Perhaps, like von Ranke, Cohen is wary of hubris.
-But his caution makes this a lesser book, even if nemesis is safely avoided.
+But his caution makes this a lesser book, even if Nemesis is safely avoided.

 It is also worth mentioning again that the Storytellers of this book are those of the Western English speaking tradition.
 If you want to find out about how history has told different stories of the past in different traditions - ie Indian, or Chinese - you will have to find a different book.